Skip To Main Content

 • U.S. Pan Asian American Chamber of Commerce (USPAACC)

-• Women’s Business Enterprise National Council (WBENC)
+• WEConnect International Women’s Business Enterprise National Council (WBENC)

 Note: includes regional affiliations, state, and local government agencies

-AIG encourages its suppliers to consider diverse-owned businesses for the purchase of goods and services, used directly or indirectly, in support of the supplier’s work for AIG.
+AIG encourages its suppliers to consider small and/or diverse-owned businesses for the purchase of goods and services, used directly or indirectly, in support of the supplier’s work for AIG.
 AIG expects that our suppliers’ ultimate decisions as to which supplier to choose in support of work for AIG will be based on merit.

 Use supplier.io